 You can use the Unblock Basic Websites option to bypass the Great Firewall of China.
 This means you should be able to access sites like Google, Facebook, and YouTube while visiting.
 However, there have been reports of it not working for some users, so it may be a case of trial and error.

 While CyberGhost was originally developed in Germany, the company later moved to Romania, a country in which there are no mandatory data retention laws.
 This is good news for users seeking privacy as personal data can only be retained if unequivocal consent is given.

 However, as mentioned earlier, CyberGhost was recently acquired by Israeli company, Crossrider, which is registered in the UK, a country that is subject to data retention laws.
 CyberGhost insists that it will continue to run as a standalone company based in Romania, and will therefore only be subject to Romanian law.
-Therefore, there should be no concerns here.
+So there should be no concerns here.

 CyberGhost doesn’t log user behavior, web targets, or communication.
 It keeps some connection logs but none that can be tied to an individual user.
 Payment and registration details aren’t logged and users are given an anonymous ID.
-It uses 256-bit AES encryption on the OpenVPN protocol which is considered pretty much as good as you can get.
+256-bit AES encryption is used on the OpenVPN protocol which is considered pretty much as good as you can get.
 This is in conjunction with 2,048-bit RSA keys and SHA256 authentication.